brian-chilin/ReportsLiteSoftDelete/task3.md

 # Describe what maintenance-related activities you performed/did not perform (like testing/ regression testing).
 Describe the reason why an activity was not performed.

 # Describe the challenges you faced while maintaining the program.
-The rest of this document describes all the activities after `identifying the software and goals` to just before `the first alteration.`
+The rest of this document describes all the activities after `identifying the software and goals`

-## Development Environment
+## Setting Up Development Environment
+This section covers building the plugin so I can produce a vanilla copy as the author distributes while having supporting tooling so I can make changes later.
 ### dev container
 - I queried ChatGPT
 ![devcontainer query](devcontainer1.png)